RalfEggert/FrilleZFTool/README.md

    * Ensuring that `getConfig()` returns serializable config
    * Ensuring that `Module.php` does not retain global state (no statics)
    * Ensuring that config returned by `get[A-Za-z]+Config()` produces arrays compatible with `Zend\ServiceManager\Config`
+ * Add creation of a project (without the SkeletonApplication)
  * to be continued